sbslee/fuc/docs/cli.rst

 This section describes command line interface (CLI) for the fuc package.

-For getting help on CLI:
+For getting help on the fuc CLI:

 .. code-block:: text

    $ fuc -h
    usage: fuc [-h] [-v] COMMAND ...

-   The main goal of the fuc package is to wrap some of the most frequently used commands in the field of bioinformatics into one place.
-You can use fuc for both command line interface (CLI) and application programming interface (API) whose documentations are available at Read the Docs (https://sbslee- fuc.readthedocs.io/en/latest).

    positional arguments:
      COMMAND        name of the command